gnachbar/nyc-scraper/tasks/0001-prd-nyc-events-scraping-app.md

 2.2.
 The system must preserve original data structure and metadata from each source 2.3.
 The system must track data source, scraping timestamp, and processing status 2.4.
-The system must handle data from different sources with varying field structures
+The system must handle data from different sources with varying field structures 2.5.
+The system must track scrape_run_id for each event to link to scraping execution metadata 2.6.
+The system must preserve complete scraping history for audit and trend analysis 2.7.
+The system must support weekly scraping cadence with snapshot-based data storage

 ### 3. Data Cleaning & Processing
 3.1.
 The system must clean and standardize event data across all sources